 II.
-Sanborn Insurance maps, Bromley and Thompson Atlases, Block Maps
+Sanborn Insurance maps, Hopkins, Bromley and Thompson Atlases, Baltimore City Block Maps

 The Baltimore City Archives has nearly three complete reference sets of the Sanborn maps of Baltimore City available in the search room of the Archives.
 They are copies that were updated by the Sanborn map company through the 1950s and contain pasted down changes in buildings through the last date of update for each volume.